Last updated on August 28th, 2021 at 05:36 pm

 How do you let your product speak for itself?
 By doing the 9 points above well.
 Provide thrifty people with hands on experience with your product (free samples), show us what others think of your product (honest reviews), show us that you truly do care about us (excellent service), give us time to think (no sending us an email 2 minutes after we leave your site asking us why we didn’t purchase), and then share a great deal with us.
 Not only will we bite, but we will share it with our other thrifty friends (just make sure that you make it easy to share because we are also thrifty with our time).

 If you are thrifty, share one thing you want salespeople to know so they can serve you better in the comment section below this post.

 Bonus Tip: Thrifty people love thrifty hubs

-If you are wondering what I mean by a thrifty hub, I am talking about a one-stop shop place where thrifty people can find out about great deals going on for either products you sell or for products that you are affiliated with that they might want to purchase.
+If you are wondering what I mean by a thrifty hub, I am talking about a one-stop-shop place where thrifty people can find out about great deals going on for either product you sell or for products that you are affiliated with that they might want to purchase.